Research Collaborator

 Additionally, many safety videos have been systematically evaluated in the behavioral safety literature addressing issues like home hazards, domestic violence in the workplace, child passenger safety, proper patient lifting, and injury prevention in sports.

-What: Customers watch a video explaining and demonstrating essential knowledge and skills
+What: Customers watch a safety traiing video demonstrating essential riding skills and rules.

 Where: Waiting area at Giant City Stables